File and Folder Properties

 Revision History

 The Revision History dialog lists all of the revisions or changes that happened to this item.
-Each revision corresponds to a check in by a specific account, or an event such as the initial file creation.
+Each revision corresponds to a check in by a specific user, or an event such as the initial file creation.
 For more information about checking in items, see Check In, Check Out and Auto Saving.

 Roll Back To a Previous Revision